kirilcvetkov92/Lane-Detection/readme.md

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+* Building a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Try the pipeline on real videos

 [//]: # (Image References)